mainwp/mainwp-child/readme.txt

 * Updated: Number of categories pulled from child sites (from 50 to 300)

 = 3.1.7 - 8-18-16 =
-* Fixed: Issues with PHP 7 - The MainWP Child is now PHP 7 friendly! :-)
+* Fixed: Issues with PHP 7 - The MainWP Child is now PHP 7-friendly! :-)
 * Added: Support for an upcoming extension (BacukpBuddy Extension)

 = 3.1.6 - 8-2-16 =